skwangawur/Automatic-feeding-system-and-monitoring-of-water-pH-and-temperature/readme.md

 ## Overview

-This project is a group assignment for a college course aiming to monitor water temperature, pH levels, fish age, and automate feeding for catfish using sensors - PH-E4502 Library (for pH), DS18B20 Library (for water temperature), and a servo as a fish feeder actuator.
+This project is a group assignment for a college course aiming to monitor water temperature, pH levels, and fish age, and automate feeding for catfish using sensors - PH-E4502 Library (for pH), DS18B20 Library (for water temperature), and a servo as a fish feeder actuator.
 Monitoring can be viewed through a Telegram application by joining the created Telegram bot.
 Additionally, monitoring can be done via an LCD monitor located in the device box.

 ## Hardware Requirements